'Pit Bull Dogs Are Family’ Campaign Launched by Local Animal Welfare Agencies

 The theme “Pit Bull Dogs Are Family” is borrowed with permission from Animal Farm Foundation, which works nationally to secure equal treatment and opportunity for pit bull dogs.
 More about Animal Farm Foundation at www.animalfarmfoundation.org.

-Louisville Metro Animal Services (LMAS) is the only open intake shelter in Louisville Metro and the largest in Kentucky.
-LMAS is committed to caring for the over 10,000 animals that enter the facility every year and giving them a second chance through adoption, rescue, reunification with owners and much more.
+Louisville Metro Animal Services (LMAS) is the only open intake shelter in Louisville Metro.
+LMAS is committed to caring for over 10,000 animals that enter the facility every year and giving them a second chance through adoption, rescue, reunification with owners and more.
 The department is dedicated to educating and reaching out to all members of the community to make sure responsible pet ownership and compassion are at the forefront.
 LMAS has a fundamental mission to protect public health and safety, ensure the humane treatment of animals and provide quality customer service to the public. www.louisvilleky.gov/animalservices

 About the Kentucky Humane Society

 The Kentucky Humane Society is a private, nonprofit animal welfare agency located in Louisville KY that provides leadership and proactive solutions to ending pet overpopulation, including spay/neuter, education and adoptions.
 KHS is the state’s largest pet adoption agency and saves every adoptable animal it takes in. www.kyhumane.org